YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/components/dialogue-views/README.md

 # Dialogue Presenters

 A **Dialogue Presenter** is a component that receives content from a Dialogue Runner, and presents it to the player.
-Dialogue Views are how the player sees your game's lines of dialogue, and how they select choices in the dialogue.
+Dialogue Presenters are how the player sees your game's lines of dialogue, and how they select choices in the dialogue.

 {% hint style="warning" %}
 If you used an earlier version of Yarn Spinner, you may be familiar with Dialogue Views.
 Dialogue Presenters are the same thing, but renamed.
 Innovation, baby.